Volunteer

 This event not only fosters collaboration among church members but also serves as a warm invitation to our neighbours and the broader community, encouraging them to join us for a day of togetherness and celebration.

 Explore a variety of handmade items, including crafts, knitting, jewelry, baked goods, pickles, preserves, linens, silverware, and secondhand books, among other treasures.
 Stop at the Snowflake Café for a bite of lunch.
-New this year will be a body art station (using henna).
+Our body art station (using henna) was a new feature in our 2025 Bazaar.

 Sharing Interests